How Much Is Enough?: Gameplay

 The general objective of the game is to avoid being the greediest contestant.
 For each money clock played, a dollar figure is shown that rapidly increases or decreases.
 Contestants hold lock-out buzzers behind their backs and secretly lock-in at a point when they believe the money clock is high enough to be valuable to them, but low enough not to be the "greediest" contestant, or the contestant who locks-in at the highest value.
-For each of the five money clocks (ranging from $1,000 to $5,000), the greediest contestant banks no money for the just-played money clock.
-For the $5,000 clock, the most cautious (lowest value) contestant also banks nothing.
-The other contestants for each clock bank the value when they lock-in.
+For each of the five money clocks (ranging from $1,000 to $5,000), the greediest contestant banks nothing for the just-played money clock.
+For the $5,000 clock, the most cautious (lowest value) contestant and the greediest bank nothing.
+The other contestants for each clock bank the value they locked in.
 The $1,000, $3,000, and $5,000 clocks count upward from $0 to that amount, while the $2,000 and $4,000 clocks count down to $0.

-After five money clocks, the two contestants with the most money go to the final face-off.
+After five money clocks, the two contestants with the most money banked go to the final face-off.
 The contestants' scores are added together and become the top value for the final money clock.
-The clock counts up from $0, and the first contestant to lock-in won the value shown on the clock.
-The other contestant wins nothing.
-The maximum amount of money a contestant could win was $30,000.
+The clock counts up from $0, and the first contestant to lock-in wins the value shown on the clock.
+The other contestant earns nothing.
+The maximum prize a contestant could win in theory is $30,000.